 Note: This story was last updated February 11, 2021

-The filmed killing of George Floyd at the hands of Minneapolis police and the swell of nationwide and international protests that followed didn’t go unnoticed by the business community.
+The filmed killing of George Floyd at the hands of Minneapolis police in 2020 and the swell of nationwide and international protests that followed didn’t go unnoticed by the business community.
 The continued outcry against anti-Black racism is causing more employers to address social issues, including the experiences of Black employees and other ethnic and racial groups in their organizations.